Best Ways To De-Stress And Be Relaxed In Nature

 Meditation

-Find your quiet place outside and sit on the ground.
+Find a quiet place outside and sit on the ground.
 Listen to nature and breathe in the beauty that surrounds you.

 Nature Walks

 Yoga and meditation are great ways to relax in nature.
-Yoga is a great activity to do on your own, but it is also a good idea to find a friend or partner who shares your interest in yoga and can help you take your practice outside.
+Yoga is a great activity, but finding a friend or partner who shares your interest in yoga and can help you take your practice outside is also a good idea.

 Meditation has been proven to reduce stress, anxiety and depression, so it’s an excellent way to meditate in nature.